brown-dash/Dash-Documentation/markdown/views/schema.md

 ## Description:

 Displays each document as a row, where each column displays the contents (values) stored with the specific key for that document.
 Nested collections can be expanded in-line.
-The title, author, date last modified, text, and context columns are displayed by default, and users can manually add more columns with existing keys or user-defined keys.
+The title, type, author, date last modified, and text columns are displayed by default, and users can manually add more columns with existing keys or user-defined keys.

 ## Good for: